Learning logical Pauli noise in quantum error correction: Stabilizer codes

 Later we will also impose some locality assumptions on this channel.

-Standard error correction using a stabilizer code proceeds as follows: In each round, a set of generators $g_1,\cdots,g_m \in \stabs$ is measured.
+Standard error correction using a stabilizer code proceeds as follows: in each round, a set of generators $g_1,\cdots,g_m \in \stabs$ is measured.
 Ideally, the state lies in the codespace and thus all measurements return $+1$.
 However, if an error $e \in \pauli^n$ occurred beforehand, the outcome of the measurement of $g_i$ is $\scprod{g_i}{e} = \pm 1$.
-The collection of measurement outcomes of all generators is called the \emph{syndrome}.
+The collection of measurement outcomes of all generators is called the \emph{syndrome} $S(e)$ of an error $e$.
 Based on the syndrome, a decoder tries to guess the error that occurred, and applies it as a correction $r$.
-Since errors that only differ by stabilizers are logically equivalent, the ideal decoding strategy is to return a maximum likelihood estimate of the form
+Since errors that only differ by stabilizers are logically equivalent, the ideal decoding strategy for a given syndrome $S$ is to return a maximum likelihood estimate of the form

 Thus, full knowledge of the physical channel $P$ is not necessary for optimal decoding.
 Instead, it is sufficient to know the \emph{logical channel} $P_L$, which we define by averaging $P$ over cosets of $\stabs$